Jamil997/Random-Projections-LP/README.md

 ![Description of Image 2](reports/figures/2.jpg)

 The main advantage is that the projected problem has less computational time with a desired accuracy, what depends on the value of k.
+Results are presented in the following table.
 ![Description of Image 3](reports/figures/3.jpg)

+The main implementation of MAtlab code is presented in "final_test.m" file.